da99/boxomojo/README.md

 It is also why people rarely use it: It's too superior.
 It's why people use SecondLife instead of OpenCroquet.
 It's why people design server/client systems instead of Internet-based systems.
 Superiority is different, freightening, and unwelcomed.
 Mediocrity is incremental, familiar, and desired.
-Which explains the popularity of: VBScript, PHP, and Ruby.
+Which explains the popularity of: [censored: name of mediocre scripting languages].

-I am also not a programmer.
-I have no formal education on software, hardware, history, religion, economics, etiquette, English, basic hygiene, etc.

 Mastering the subtle art of writing factor scripts.